 - Head Injuries

 - Chest Injuries

 - What to do after a Car Accident Injury

-Any damage to the spinal cord during an accident can cause significant nerve damage.
-Car Accident victims may experience a lack of sensation in their hands, arms, legs, feet, and other body parts.
+Spine injuries can cause car accident victims to experience a loss of sensation in their hands, arms, legs, feet, and other body parts.

 Back injuries can cause a lifetime of pain if they are not diagnosed and treated quickly.